Skip to Content

 fresh butter cake

-I usually preheat the oven until the internal temperature became stable.
+I usually preheat the oven until the temperature becomes stable.

 I have used both domestic and commercial ovens.
-The small convection oven is equally good to bake a high-quality butter cake.
+The small convection oven is equally good for baking a high-quality butter cake.

 Whichever oven you use, always use a pair of oven mitts when you place and remove the cakes from the oven for your safety.

-Bear in mind that the temperature shown on the control panel of the oven may not be the actual temperature.
+Remember that the temperature on the oven’s control panel may not be the actual temperature.
 That is exactly why I may not get the desired result even though I follow one hundred percent of the recipe.

 The best way is to check the color of the cake visually when it comes to deciding the doneness of the cake.

-I will set the timer ten minutes earlier than the targeted baking time.
+1. I will set the timer ten minutes earlier than the targeted baking time.
 The cake should become slightly brown and set firmly.
 It is safe to open the oven door to check the doneness without affecting the quality.
-Continue to bake for another ten minutes if the color has not reached the expected tone.
+If the color has not reached the expected tone, bake for another ten minutes.

-After baking, remove the cake and cool at room temperature for a few minutes until you can hold the pan with your hands.
+4. After baking until golden brown, remove the cake and cool at room temperature for a few minutes until you can hold the pan with your hands.

-Since butter cakes are rich in oil, there is no need to run a knife around the sides.
+5. Since butter cakes are rich in oil, running a knife around the sides is unnecessary.
 Invert and drop the cake onto a cake board and loosen the detachable base by tapping it lightly.
-The cake will fall into the cake board gently.
+The cake will fall onto the cake board gently.

-1. The actual internal temperature of different ovens is different although the setting is identical.
+1. The actual internal temperature of different ovens is different, although the setting is identical—my preferred temperature to bake in a preheated oven is 175°C.

 2. Use only your trusted oven.